 Data is also a snapshot of your culture and the employee experience, which is a key pillar for growth.
 Without this, in time, you will struggle to keep your top talent if there is an emerging trend pointing to stress, burnout, and presenteeism.

-This is your opportunity to cut through the boardroom noise and make a seismic impact on your organisation.
+This is your opportunity to cut through the boardroom noise and make a seismic impact on your organization.
 If this resonates with you or you are struggling with a different challenge in the boardroom, we love to listen.
-Get in touch for a free absence consultation with our experts that have been guiding HR leaders on absence for companies like yours for over 15 years.